rmondejar-pni/F5-iWorkflow_REST-npm/README.md

 `node ./iWorkflow.js list [tenant|template|service] [options]`

 The 'tenant' and 'template' object types require no further options.
-However, the 'service' object type requires that you specify fir which 'tenant' you would like to list the deployed L4-L7 services.
-For example, to list the services deployed under 'myTenant1', you would execute:
+However, the 'service' object type requires that you specify for which 'tenant' you would like to list the deployed L4-L7 services.
+This is because the deployed L4-L7 Services are resources of the parent tenant resource container.
+So, for example, to list the services deployed under the 'myTenant1' tenant, you would execute:

-`node ./iWorkflow.js list services myTenant1`
+`node ./iWorkflow.js list service myTenant1`

 ### iWorkflow.js deploy
 The deploy command is used to create a deployed L4-L7 service using an L4-L7 Service Template.
 This command requires the inclusion of a JSON formatted input file.
 The input file will be used to fill out the options within the L4-L7 template.
 An example input.json is included in the examples directory.